Poland–Russia relations: Russian intelligence and influence operations in Poland

 The 1997 textbook Foundations of Geopolitics by a controversial Russian sociologist and philosopher Aleksandr Dugin, among other things, dwells upon the Eurasianism, and within Dugin's plans, Poland (as well as Latvia and Lithuania) would have a "special status" within the Eurasian-Russian sphere of influence.
 In 1996, Poland's Prime Minister Józef Oleksy resigned because of his links to Russian Foreign Intelligence Service agent Vladimir Alganov.
 In 2004 Polish intelligence recorded Vladimir Alganov talking about bribery of top Polish politicians.

+In May 2023, Poland's Parliament voted for a law that will establish a commission to investigate alleged Russian influence during the period from 2007 to 2022.

-Russian military exercises have practiced attack against Poland.
+Russian military exercises have practiced attacks against Poland.
 Exercise Zapad in September 2009 practiced a simulated nuclear attack against Poland, suppression of an uprising by a Polish minority in Belarus, and many operations of offensive nature.

+Trade

+In 2021 Poland exported $8.83 billion worth of goods to Russia, the top product being computers.
+Russia exports to Poland were $12.7 billion with crude oil being the main product.
+Between 1995 and 2021 Polish exports rose by an average of 7.84% p.a. with Russian exports rising by an average of 7.92%.

+EU sanctions and decisions taken by Russia and Poland, following the 2022 Russian invasion of Ukraine, means that imports of oil and gas from Russia have fallen, affecting the balance of trade between the two nations.